raziyayounus/portfolio/README.md

 Seeking Product Marketing Manager roles in luxury brands where I can leverage my expertise in go-to-market strategy, brand storytelling, and market insights to drive growth and create exceptional customer experiences.

-**Target Locations**: Dubai, New York, or remote opportunities with luxury brands **Industry Focus**: Luxury fashion, jewelry, lifestyle products, premium consumer goods
+**Target Locations**: New York, or remote opportunities with luxury brands **Industry Focus**: Luxury fashion, jewelry, lifestyle products, premium consumer goods